krishnakadiyala/NPAcourse/labs/Lab_10_Basic_File_Operations.md

 <class '_io.TextIOWrapper'>
 ```

 You will notice this is an object of type `_io.TextIOWrapper`.
+This was named `file` type prior to Python 3.

 ##### Step 6